openGiraffes/openGiraffes-store-ratings-server/readme.md

 - cache download counts somehow?
 - pagination of ratings (if we have so many that we need it)

-## Notes for implementing this app in an store app
+## Notes for implementing this api in an store app

 ### Documentation